 - Iron – The brain can’t survive without oxygen, and this mineral is essential to both its transportation in the blood and its use in the cells.
 Iron deficiency, or anemia, is a common worldwide problem.
 Reduced iron levels in the brain can diminish cognitive function, but dietary supplements can reverse this problem.

 - Vitamin C – This antioxidant nutrient is vital to brain functioning, which is why neurons can bring it in from their environment.
 Although there are vitamin C transporters throughout the body, the majority of one type, sodium-dependent vitamin C transporter 2 (SVCT2), occur in the brain.
 Because it is a water-soluble vitamin, the body can eliminate any unneeded dietary excess before it can accumulate at toxic levels.
 So large amounts, which can delay the cognitive decline of aging, may be taken without adverse effects.

 - Choline – This essential nutrient is similar to the water-soluble vitamins and is used in the body to produce the neurotransmitter acetylcholine.
-The boy is only able to produce a small amount of this molecule, so dietary supplementation is necessary.
-Research demonstrates that it can increase cognitive function in patients with Alzheimer’s disease.
+The body is only able to produce a small amount of this molecule, so dietary supplementation is necessary.
+Research demonstrates that it can increase cognitive function in patients with memory problems.